-Post-Closing Tax Periods means any and all Tax periods that begin after the Closing Date and the portion of any Straddle Period beginning after the Closing Date.
+Post-Closing Tax Periods means taxable periods applicable to the operation of the Business and the Acquired Assets beginning after the Closing Date and with respect to a Straddle Period, the portion of such taxable period beginning immediately after the Closing Date.

 Examples of Post-Closing Tax Periods in a sentence